AI-ML-Modelor/Web-Love-Confession/README.md

 ## Features

-- Animated landing page with Akanksha's name
+- Animated landing page with  name
 - Beautiful gradient background with animated effects
 - Multiple sections showcasing memories, reasons for love, and fun facts
 - Interactive "No" button that runs away from the cursor